 While all DMT shares the same name, the effects can be exceptionally different from each other.

-This is the form of DMT most abundant in the natural world — including the human brain.
-When you drink a brew of ayahuasca, this is the predominant form of DMT you’ll be using.
+This form of DMT is most abundant in the natural world — including the human brain.
+When you drink a brew of ayahuasca, this is the predominant form of DMT you’ll use.

 This form of DMT has a strong visual component but can also lead users to dissociate from reality.

-Compared to the other forms of DMT, it’s somewhere in the middle in terms of strength.
+Compared to the other forms of DMT, it’s somewhere in the middle regarding strength.
 5-MeO-DMT is the strongest, while 4-AcO-DMT is the weakest.